SEARCH & WILDFLOWER HOME PAGE SEARCH

 I hope you enjoy your wildflower search and the joy that wildflower beauty brings.

-4) Guided wildflower walks: An on-line search will lead you to many outfitters and guides who take folks on long, multi-day backcountry horse, hike, and bicycle trips.
+5) Guided wildflower walks: An online search will lead you to many outfitters and guides who take folks on long, multi-day backcountry horse, hike, and bicycle trips.
 None of these, however, focus just on wildflowers.
 You will also find a number of multi-day wildflower photography trips.
 But the intent of these trips is to build your photography skills, not your wildflower identification skills.

 Unfortunately, national parks in the Four Corners area have few or no ranger guided wildflower walks.
 This is the result of massive under-funding of our national parks and misguided priorities.